karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 ---
-title: "Getting started with OpenTelemetry Metrics in .NET.
+title: "Getting started with OpenTelemetry Metrics in .NET 8.
 Part 1: Key concepts"
-date: 2023-04-10T16:20:55+02:00
+date: 2023-11-29T10:00:55+01:00
 tags: ["opentelemetry", "dotnet", "csharp", "metrics", "prometheus", "grafana"]
-description: "In this two-part series I’m going to show you how to use OpenTelemetry to generate custom metrics and how to visualize those metrics using Prometheus and Grafana.
-In part 1 I’ll be talking about some key concepts that you should know when using OpenTelemetry Metrics with dotnet."
+description: "In this two-part series, I’m going to show you how to use OpenTelemetry to generate custom metrics and how to visualize those metrics using Prometheus and Grafana.
+In part 1, I’ll be discussing some key concepts that you should know when using OpenTelemetry Metrics with dotnet."
 draft: false
 ---

-> This is a 2 part-series post.
+> This is a two-part series post.
 > - **Part 1**: Key concepts that you should know when using OpenTelemetry Metrics with .NET.
-> - **Part 2**: A practical example about how to add OpenTelemetry Metrics on a real life .NET app and how to visualize those metrics using Prometheus and Grafana.
+> - **Part 2**: A practical example of how to add OpenTelemetry Metrics to a real life .NET 8 app and how to visualize those metrics using Prometheus and Grafana.
 If you want to read it, click [here](https://www.mytechramblings.com/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2/)

 OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as **traces**, **metrics**, and **logs**.

-In one of my [previous posts](https://www.mytechramblings.com/posts/getting-started-with-opentelemetry-and-dotnet-core/) I talked about how to get started with OpenTelemetry and distributed tracing, today I want to **focus on metrics**.
+In one of my [previous posts](https://www.mytechramblings.com/posts/getting-started-with-opentelemetry-and-dotnet-core/) I talked about how to get started with OpenTelemetry and distributed tracing, now I want to **focus on metrics**.

-At the end of this 2 part-series post we will have a .NET 7 app that emits a series of metrics, those metrics will be send to the OpenTelemetry Collector, a Prometheus Server will receive the metrics from the OTEL Collector and we will have a Grafana dashboard to visualize them.
+At the end of this two-part series post, we will have a .NET 8 app that emits a series of metrics.
+These metrics will be sent to an OpenTelemetry Collector, and a Prometheus Server will receive the metrics from the OTEL Collector.
+Finally, we will have a Grafana dashboard to visualize them.

 ![otel-metrics-app-diagram](/img/otel-metrics-app-diagram.png)